Air France–KLM Flying Blue Award Sweet Spots Air France–KLM Flying Blue Award Sweet Spots

 Bonus Points

 Offers for the Air France KLM World Elite Mastercard® are not available through this site.
-All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
 Some offers may have expired.
-Please see our card marketplace for available offers.
+Please see our card marketplace for available offers

-Flying Blue is one of the only frequent flyer programs that is a transfer partner for all five major flexible rewards programs: American Express Membership Rewards, Citi ThankYou Rewards, Chase Ultimate Rewards, Capital One Rewards, and Marriott Bonvoy.
-Plus, it's a transfer partner of the comparatively new Bilt Rewards.
+Flying Blue is one of the only frequent flyer programs into which you can transfer nearly every type of points.
 With so many partnerships, it's easy to aggregate points from a variety of sources for the redemption you want.
-With this in mind, we'll take a look at some of the best Flying Blue sweet spots.
+With this in mind, we'll take a look at some of the best KLM/Air France Flying Blue sweet spots.

 These are the best uses of your Flying Blue miles.